jonidaniel/nextjs-dashboard/README.md

 - A full stack financial dashboard app

   - Users have the ability to add, edit, and delete invoices
   - Consists of

-    - public home and login pages,
+    - public home and login pages
-    - dashboard pages (invoices, customers) that are accessed via login,
+    - dashboard pages (invoices, customers) that are accessed via login
   - The dashboard utilizes [Vercel](https://vercel.com)'s integrated database service when fetching or storing data
   - [Neon](https://neon.tech) is the actual database service provider